John3/awesome-torque3d/README.md

 - [RPG Tool Kit](https://gumroad.com/12catblack)
 - [RPG Art Starter Pack](http://www.turbosquid.com/Search/Artists/shoiko)
 - [RPG Resource](http://www.garagegames.com/community/resources/view/20583) - Download: [1](http://www.mediafire.com/?44rhme68uhhuc)
-- [MyRPG Master](http://store.steampowered.com/app/329890/) Is a software for the creation of your own role playing 3D worlds.
+- [MyRPG Master](http://myrpg.eu) - [Store Steam](http://store.steampowered.com/app/329890) Software for the creation of your own role playing 3D worlds.
 It allows you to imagine and build your own play areas, your own GUI and your own adventures.
 Is composed of many editors that meet all the needs of a role playing game creation.
+Note: A Torque3D Modification for RPG games.

 Note: For the pay old products that is still around.
 Not expect so much support.